 If you are still unsure about the products and would like to do more research, https://www.price.com.hk/ is useful as a reference.
 This website gives you an indication of how much you should be paying.

 Tips: Do your due diligence when buying electronics from here, make sure you have the right information regarding Warranty, Languages in software/app, Region locking and so forth.

 The reputation and popularity of Korean and Japanese cosmetics are also embraced by Hong Kongers.
-HK has become the go to destination for Japanese/Korean cosmetics, personal and skincare products.
+HK has become the go-to destination for Japanese/Korean cosmetics, personal and skincare products.
 The brands available in Hong Kong is easily the widest and most comprehensive.
-This doesn’t just limit to Korean and Japanese market.
+This doesn’t just limit to the Korean and Japanese market.
 If you are looking for other big international brands, they are widely available too.

 Hong Kong is a shopping mecca for designer brands.
-Low taxes on imported brands means you can get great prices for your designer hand bags.
-You can find wide variety of designer brands selling their merchandise in Hong Kong such as Burberry, Balenciaga, Hermès and many more.
+Low taxes on imported brands means you can get great prices for your designer handbags.
+You can find a wide variety of designer brands selling their merchandise in Hong Kong such as Burberry, Balenciaga, Hermès and many more.

-Some of these brands have a stand-alone store while some are available through major departmental store such as Sogo.
+Some of these brands have a stand-alone store while some are available through major department store such as Sogo.